salah-mohammed/GeneralKit/README.md

 }
 ```

-- default placeholder view for (UITableView and for UICollectionView): put this code in App Delegate to present view for all (UITableView and for UICollectionView) in your app.
+- default placeholder view for (UITableView and for UICollectionView):
+put this code in App Delegate for (UITableView and for UICollectionView) in your app.
 ```swift
         GeneralListConstant.global.loadingDataHandler = {
             let view = ListPlaceHolderView.loadViewFromNib()